sickler-app/sickler/README.md

 - If you can, please endeavour to write tests for your code.
 Basic unit tests that pass are enough for the time being.
 No need to get too complicated

 - Please follow the linting guidelines, and rules as well.
+Just run `dart fix --apply` to fix all linting issues 😉

 All of this is in an effort to always have good working code in our `main` branch and to keep a clean and simple commit history.
 Feel free to play around with your own fork of the repository, and have as many commits as you need.
 Commits would be squash-merged when PRs are created into a single meaningful commit.